openstack/keystone/doc/source/architecture.rst

 ^^^^^

 ``Roles`` dictate the level of authorization the end user can obtain.
 Roles can be granted at either the domain or project level.
-Role can be assigned to the individual user or at the group level.
+A role can be assigned at the individual user or group level.
 Role names are globally unique.

 Role Assignments
 ^^^^^^^^^^^^^^^^